VirtualPlanetaryLaboratory/vplanet/docs/index.rst

 Documentation
 =============

-Automatically generated documentation for VPLANET.
+Documentation for the development version of VPLANET.

 .. toctree::
    :maxdepth: 1